openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

         | newArrayInstance
         ;

-A *class instance creation expression* creates new object that is an instance of the specified class described in full detail below.
+A *class instance creation expression* creates a new object that is an instance of the specified class described in full detail below.

 The creation of array instances is an experimental feature discussed in